aspose-html/Aspose.HTML-Documentation/content/net/release-notes/release-notes-2022/aspose-html-for-net-22-6-release-notes/_index.md

     }

     /// <summary>
+    /// Client-side image map area definition.
+See the AREA element definition in
+    /// HTML 4.01.
+    /// <para>See also the <a href='http://www.w3.org/TR/2003/REC-DOM-Level-2-HTML-20030109'>Document object Model (DOM) Level 2 HTML Specification</a>.
+    /// </para>
+    /// </summary>
+    public class HTMLAreaElement : HTMLElement
+    {
+        /// <summary>
+        /// Returns a live DOMTokenList which contains tokens received from parsing the "rel" attribute.
+        /// </summary>
+        public DOMTokenList RelList
+    }

+    /// <summary>
     /// The <c>LINK</c> element specifies a link to an external resource, and
     /// defines this document's relationship to that resource (or vice versa).
     /// See the LINK element definition in HTML 4.01 (see also the